pauljonescodes/Rutgers-University-Notes/Computer Science/Programming Languages.md

     -   Each clause is composed of *terms*, which may be constants variables, or *structures*.
     -   A constant is either an tom or a number.
-    -   A Strucutre can be thought of as either a logical predicate or data strucutre.
+    -   A Structure can be thought of as either a logical predicate or data structure.

--   Atoms in Polorg looks like an identifier beignning with a lowercase letter, a sequences of "punctuation" characters.
+-   Atoms in Prolog looks like an identifier beginning with a lowercase letter, a sequences of "punctuation" characters.
 -   Variables can be *instantiated*.
 -   Structures consist of an atom called a *functor* and a list of